Enigma-X94/jenkins-semantic-versioning-springboot-app/README.md

-# 🚀 CI pipeline with  Automated Semantic Versioning with Jenkins for Spring Boot
+# 🚀 CI pipeline with  Automated Semantic Versioning with Jenkins for Spring Boot App

 This project demonstrates a Jenkins pipeline that automates Semantic Versioning (SemVer) for a Spring Boot application.
 The pipeline enables controlled, consistent, and automated version management, ensuring that every release follows the SemVer standard (major.minor.patch).